Lists of electoral districts by country and territory: Sweden

 In elections to the Swedish Parliament (Riksdag), the 349 seats are divided into 310 fixed seats and 39 adjustment seats.
 The 310 fixed seats are distributed into 29 multi-member constituencies (valkretsar).
 These follow county borders with the exception of the three largest counties, Stockholm, Västra Götaland and Skåne, which are divided into two, five and four districts respectively.
 Counties are also divided into several districts for elections to the county councils, while municipalities above a certain size must be divided into several districts for the purpose of elections to the municipal assemblies.

 Switzerland

 In Switzerland, the Canton of St. Gallen uses the Wahlkreise (constituency or electoral district) in place of the previous, and more usual, district.
 See Canton of St. Gallen.

 Taiwan

 As of 2016, there are 73 legislative districts in Taiwan, each with a representative in parliament elected by first-past-the-post.
 An additional 34 and 6 seats are elected by proportional voting and single non-transferable vote respectively, with a total of 113 seats.

+Tanzania

 Tonga

 There are 17 constituencies for elections to the Legislative Assembly of Tonga.

+Trinidad and Tobago

 Turkey

 There are 600 seats elected from 87 electoral districts in Turkey to the Grand National Assembly.
 The districts generally correspond to Turkey's provincial divisions with the exception of Istanbul, Ankara, Izmir and Bursa, which are divided into smaller districts owing to their large electorates.

 Voting last took place nationally across all of the below districts on 24 June 2018.